irabbi360/vue2-range-slider/README.md

 ## Usage

 ### Basic Usage
-Just import vue-range-slider component and use it in your components.
+Just import vue2-range-slider component and use it in your components.
 The props are compatible with native `v-model` element, so you can use `min`, `max`, `step` as a object.

 ```html
 <template>